Student Travel Skip to main content

 3.3 Approval of the trip and student travelers

-The approver is responsible for ensuring that the proposed trip is consistent with the university mission and/or reasonable academic standards.
-It is also the responsibility of the approver to verify that all eligibility requirements have been satisfied for each student traveler.
+The approver is responsible for ensuring that the proposed trip is consistent with the university mission and reasonable academic standards.
+It is also the approver's responsibility to verify that all eligibility requirements have been satisfied for each student traveler.
 This approval must be documented in writing as part of a written plan or itinerary for the trip prior to making travel arrangements.
-The approver must reconfirm eligibility standards (Section 3.2) for individual travelers immediately prior to the trip.
-Approvers may establish their own procedures for verifying traveler eligibility, but the approver is accountable to the university for adequately meeting the standards of this policy.
-Approvers are designated as follows:

-3. Travel related to individual academic programs or research sponsored by individual faculty members including research trips or attendance/presentation at conferences is approved by the relevant dean.
-When the travel activity is of interest to multiple faculty units, the approval for the trip is given by the Associate Academic Vice President for Faculty, and the approval for individual travelers is given by the dean over the sponsoring program.
+3. Travel related to individual academic programs or research sponsored by individual faculty members including research trips or attendance/ presentation at conferences is approved by the relevant dean.
+When the travel activity is of interest to multiple faculty units, the approval for the trip is given by the associate academic vice president for faculty, and the approval for individual travelers is given by the dean over the sponsoring program.

 4. Travel for other university business purposes is approved by the manager or director fiscally responsible for the travel.